oamlnerds/oamlnerds.github.io/reading.md

 ![8CE432DD-C370-4721-B34A-9D9728296E11](https://user-images.githubusercontent.com/48270916/87370644-0323c780-c530-11ea-9494-8a9e5c4c597b.jpeg)

-## December
+## May
-Find December's reccomendations, book quizzes, and more!
+Find May's reccomendations, book quizzes, and more!

 ### Book Reccomendations

-(Coming Soon!)
+*By Natalie*

+1. The Fault in Our Stars
+2. The Hate You Give
+3. I Will Always Write Back

 ### Book Quizes